-35. Fiduciary activities
+34. Fiduciary activities

 The Group conducts investment management and other fiduciary activities on behalf of clients.
 Assets held in trust or in a fiduciary capacity are not assets of the Group and accordingly have not been included in the consolidated financial statements.
-The aggregate amount of the funds concerned at 31st December 2016 was US\$13,030.4 million (2015: US\$12,406.5 million).
+The aggregate amount of the funds concerned at 31st December 2017 was US\$15,953.8 million (2016: US\$13,030.4 million).

-The Group acts as fund manager to an investment fund called the Emerging Market Opportunities Fund.
+The Group acts as fund manager to a number of investment funds.
 In its capacity as fund manager, the Group is entitled to performance and management fees.
-The Group maintains an investment with the fund.
+The Group maintains an investment in the funds.

 The investors are able to vote by simple majority to remove the Group as the fund manager, without cause, and the Group's aggregate economic interest is less than 20 per cent.
-As a result, the Group has concluded that it acts as agent for the investors in this case, and therefore has not consolidated the fund.
+As a result, the Group has concluded that it acts as agent for the investors in these cases, and therefore has not consolidated the funds.

-The maximum exposure to loss is equal to the carrying amount of the trading securities, which at 31st December 2016 amounted to US\$48.5 million (2015: US\$46.4 million).
+The maximum exposure to loss is equal to the carrying amount of the trading securities, which at 31st December 2017 amounted to US\$135.6 million (2016: US\$48.5 million).

-36. Related party transactions
+35. Related party transactions

 The Group is owned by the six Gulf Cooperative Council (GCC) governments, with the Public Investment Fund holding a majority (97.2 per cent) controlling stake.
 The Public Investment Fund is an investment body of the Kingdom of Saudi Arabia.
-There were no individual or collectively significant transactions with the Public Investment Fund during the years ended 31st December 2016 or 31st December 2015, other than the senior term loan referred to in note 16.
+There were no individual or collectively significant transactions with the Public Investment Fund during the years ended 31st December 2017 or 31st December 2016.